ProvableHQ/sdk/sdk/README.md

 assert(publicCredits === "0u64");
 ```

-### 4.5 Initializing & Updating Mappings
+### 4.5 Initializing and Updating Mappings
-Updating mappings is done by executing a program function on the Aleo network which has a finalize block that updates the
+Updating mappings is done by executing a program's function on the Aleo network which has a `finalize` block that updates the
 program's mapping.
 For instance the `transfer_public` function in the `credits.aleo` program updates the `account`
-mapping (and thus a user's balance) when called.
+mapping (and thus a user's balance) when it is called.

 ```
 // The public interface called by users